Skip to content

 alloy-data:

-In the second example we want to scrape container logs and use Fluentbit for that (Grafana Alloy can also be used).
+In the second example we want to scrape container logs and use fluentbit for that.

 [Output]